meteor-london/body-class/README.md

 Giving you `Blaze.addBodyClass` for **live live live** reactive class names on the body element.

-Works automagically with [meteorhacks:flow-router](https://atmospherejs.com/meteorhacks/flow-router) & [iron:router](https://atmospherejs.com/iron/router) to add the current route name as a body class; useful for isolating your page specific css styles.
+Works automagically with [meteorhacks:flow-router](https://atmospherejs.com/meteorhacks/flow-router) & [iron:router](https://atmospherejs.com/iron/router) to add the current route name as a body class; useful for isolating your page-specific CSS styles.

 ## It's super simple